sakuracasino/docs/src/README.md

 ## About

 [SakuraCasino](https://sakura.casino) is a decentralized online casino based on the [Polygon (Matic)](https://polygon.technology/) network.
-The casino consists of a roulette contract deployed in the Matic mainnet and an UI that interacts with that contract.
+The casino consists of a roulette contract deployed in the *Matic mainnet* with an UI that interacts with that contract.

 ---